holy-sheets/holysheets/docs/en/authentication/jwt.md

 ## 5. Integrating JWT with HolySheets

-With your service account credentials obtained and your Google Sheet shared with the service account, you can now integrate JWT authentication into your HolySheets project.
+With your service account credentials obtained and your Google Sheet shared with the service account, you can now integrate JWT authentication into your HolySheets! project.

 ## 6. Initializing the JWT Client